muffetlab/kohana/system/guide/kohana/upgrading.md

 - The `Kohana::CODENAME` constant has been removed.
 - The static property `Kohana::$magic_quotes` was deprecated.

+### Database

+- A new `flags` connection option was added for MySQLi driver.
+This option allows you to set various flags for the MySQLi connection.
+Refer to the [MySQLi documentation](https://www.php.net/manual/en/mysqli.real-connect.php) for a list of available flags.

 ### Encrypt

 - The `Mcrypt` driver has been removed.
 Use the `OpenSSL` driver instead.